 If you want to make it a bit more indulgent then why not fry some onions to go with it.
 They might not be so healthy but they are tasty and work well as a garnish.

 If you want to make extra side dishes to go with the chicken dopiaza then why not try my dry curried okra or some onion bhajis?
+And of course a raita such as this spinach raita is always good on the side too.

 How can you adapt chicken dopiaza?